arshidkv12/mosquitto-plugin/README.md

 #### Configure the MySQL Database

 Download mosquitto.sql file and import to your mysql by phpmyadmin.
-Then create .env file and add database credentials.
+Then create `.env` file in root folder (mosquitto executing folder) and add database credentials.

 ```
 DB_HOST=localhost